Every Homeschool

 4. Memoria Press Kindergarten Customizable Set

-Retail prices are as published by each vendor as of April 2026 and subject to change.
-TEFA eligibility for specific SKUs is set by Odyssey and the Texas Comptroller, not by the publisher.
+TEFA eligibility for specific items is set by Odyssey and the Texas Comptroller, not by the publisher.

 What to do next